ChatCFD: An LLM-Driven Agent for End-to-End CFD Automation with Structured Knowledge and Reasoning: Results and discussion

-To systematically evaluate the contributions of different components and strategies, ablation experiments were performed using five distinct system configurations.
-These configurations vary in terms of comprehensive paper interpretation detailed in Stage 2 (Initiating Case Files), the sophistication of error handling logic, and the utilization of retrieval modules (\texttt{ReferenceRetriever} and \texttt{ContextRetriever}) in Stage 3 (Correcting Case Files): \begin{itemize}[leftmargin=*] \item \textbf{Configuration A (Baseline System)}: Utilizes a simplified parameter extraction process instead of the three-step process in Stage 2.
-In Stage 3, error correction is limited to a basic ``general error'' pathway, with both \texttt{ReferenceRetriever} (tutorial-based retrieval) and \texttt{ContextRetriever} (current case retrieval) modules deactivated. \item \textbf{Configuration B (\texttt{ReferenceRetriever} with Basic Error Handling)}: Maintains the simplified parameter extraction (Stage 2) and basic 'general error' handling (Stage 3) of Configuration A, but activates the \texttt{ReferenceRetriever} module to inform corrections with tutorial case data. \item \textbf{Configuration C (Multi-Category Errors, \texttt{ReferenceRetriever}, Simplified Extraction)}: Employs the simplified parameter extraction in Stage 2.
-However, Stage 3 incorporates the full multi-category error correction logic (addressing dimensional, missing file, repetitive, and general errors) and activates the \texttt{ReferenceRetriever} module.
-The \texttt{ContextRetriever} module remains deactivated. \item \textbf{Configuration D (Multi-Category Errors, \texttt{ReferenceRetriever} \& \texttt{ContextRetriever}, Simplified Extraction)}: Also uses the simplified parameter extraction in Stage 2.
-Stage 3 employs the full multi-category error correction logic, supported by both \texttt{ReferenceRetriever} and \texttt{ContextRetriever} modules. \item \textbf{Configuration E (Complete System)}: Represents the most comprehensive setup.
-It features comprehensive paper interpretation in Stage 2.
-In Stage 3, it utilizes the full multi-category error correction logic, augmented by both \texttt{ReferenceRetriever} and \texttt{ContextRetriever} modules. \end{itemize}
+To systematically dissect the contributions of ChatCFD’s core components, ablation experiments were conducted across five distinct system configurations.
+These configurations vary in the complexity of case file generation (Stage 2, Section \ref{sec:initiating_case_files}), the error-handling logic, and the integration of retrieval modules (\texttt{ReferenceRetriever} and \texttt{ContextRetriever}) in Stage 3 (Correcting Case Files).
+The configurations are defined as follows:

+\begin{itemize}[leftmargin=*] \item \textbf{Configuration A (Baseline System)}: Employs a simplified parameter extraction process in Stage 2, bypassing the three-step hierarchical extraction.
+In Stage 3, error correction is limited to a basic 'general error' pathway without \texttt{ReferenceRetriever} (tutorial-based retrieval). \item \textbf{Configuration B (Baseline with \texttt{ReferenceRetriever}) and Simplified Setup Extraction}: Retains the simplified Stage 2 extraction but enhances Stage 3 with the \texttt{ReferenceRetriever} module, enabling tutorial-based error correction within the general error pathway. \item \textbf{Configuration C (Enhanced Setup and \texttt{Reference Retrieval})}: Implements the full three-step setup extraction and configuration validation in Stage 2.
+Stage 3 includes general error correction augmented by the \texttt{ReferenceRetriever} module for improved accuracy. \item \textbf{Configuration D (Full Error Reflection with Simplified Extraction)}: Uses the simplified Stage 2 extraction but incorporates both general and persistent error correction modules in Stage 3, supported by \texttt{ReferenceRetriever} and \texttt{ContextRetriever} for comprehensive error handling. \item \textbf{Configuration E (Complete System)}: Represents the full ChatCFD pipeline, featuring comprehensive case setup extraction and validation in Stage 2 and complete error reflection modules in Stage 3, integrating both \texttt{ReferenceRetriever} and \texttt{ContextRetriever} for optimal performance. \end{itemize}